thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 3. Edit the search bar and remove `table_num` from the search.

-   This isn't strictly necessary in the data.
+   The `table_num` isn't strictly necessary in the data.

    ![]({{ site.baseurl }}/images/spotiq-rm-tablenum.png)